ahetawal-p/careerdoor_2/client/CareerDoor/Readme.md

   - Settings

 TODO
-- Fix navigation from bookmark list to questiondetail
 - Fix touchable highlighting on all screens
 - Error handling on network request failed
 - Lottie loading and splash indicators